161010

 Assists with the maintenance of TOPS (Tracking of Projects System) by verifying that information on TOPS is consistent with the information on the contract, proposal, and plan title sheets.

-Assists higher-level technicians with assigning project numbers on state funded projects; learns coding and how to assign federally funded project numbers.
+Assists higher-level technicians with assigning project numbers on state funded projects by learning coding and how to assign federally funded project numbers.

 Assists higher-level technicians in the preparation of construction proposals by entering and revising data in BIDS.
 Opens and maintains a record of received construction plans using the work unit's computerized database.